 a Member’s request to gain access to a Prescription Drug excluded from the Plan Formulary at Plan Formulary rates.

-15.09: Coordination of Benefits
+15.09.
+Coordination of Benefits.

 A Member shall have access to Covered Benefits under the Plan only after said Member has exhausted all other prescription drug coverage, including all coverage available under the Member’s Medicare Part D Plan or Creditable Coverage Plan.